conda/conda/docs/source/dev-guide/deep-dive-activation.md

 * `commands`: writes the shell code needed for autocompletion engines.
 * `reactivate`: writes the shell code for deactivation followed by activation.

-Pay attention we are saying these functions only _write_ shell code.
+To be clear, we are saying these functions only _write_ shell code.
 They do _not_ execute it!
 This needs to be done by the shell itself!
 That's why we need a `conda` shell function, so these shell strings can be `eval`'d or `source`'d in-session.